'Just more pain': Olivia Podmore family's legal battle to obtain daughter's medical records

 Over the course of the inquiry, Cycling NZ's chief executive and two head coaches all resigned.

-Now five months on from that damning report, the Middleton's still find themselves frustrated and unable to find any sort of closure over Podmore's death with so many questions about her mental state and medical treatment left unanswered.
+Now five months on from that damning report, the Middletons still find themselves frustrated and unable to find any closure over Podmore’s death with so many questions about her mental state and medical treatment left unanswered.

 "It just feels like you go one step forward and one step back, you know, as far as dealing with losing her.
 But I feel it's definitely a major blockage on stopping us from moving forward really," Nienke Middleton said.